-If your job changes such that you are no longer responsible for ordering goods and services (or if you leave the University) you should cut the card in half and return it to the Purchasing Office, in person, under no circumstances should you put the Purchase Card in the post or pass it on to your successor or any other person.
+If your job changes such that you are no longer responsible for ordering goods and services (or if you leave the University) you should cut the card in half and return it to the Procurement Office, in person, under no circumstances should you put the Purchase Card in the post or pass it on to your successor or any other person.

 If you move to another Spending Unit where you will be responsible for ordering goods and service, it may be possible to keep your existing Purchase Card.
-However, this must be agreed with the Heads of the Spending Units concerned and with the Purchasing Office.
+However, this must be agreed with the Heads of the Spending Units concerned and with the Procurement Office.
 In any event the ledger code to be charged will need amending.

-If you change your name, you must inform the Purchasing Office so that a replacement Purchase Card can be issued.
+If you change your name, you must inform the Procurement Office so that a replacement Purchase Card can be issued.
 You will normally be able to continue using the old card until a new one is received.

-The Purchasing Office will automatically obtain your replacement Purchase Card about 2 weeks before the old one expires and will inform you when it is available for collection.
+The Procurement Office will automatically obtain your replacement Purchase Card about 2 weeks before the old one expires and will inform you when it is available for collection.
 You must collect the replacement card, in person.
 You will have to sign the new Purchase Card and a receipt and destroy your old card before taking it away.
-If you do not receive a replacement card at least two weeks before the old one expires, contact the Purchasing Office.
+If you do not receive a replacement card at least two weeks before the old one expires, contact the Procurement Office.

 - You have provided an incorrect card number, expiry date or cardholder name;

 - You have provided incorrect security information (last 3 digits from the magnetic strip or the numbers from the UEA postcode);